 My work—in the form of paintings, drawings, site-specific installations, and public-art works—stems from patterns and traces of growth and transformation in the natural world and the built environment.
 Overall, I strive to delineate the emotional resonance that I see in forms made by natural forces.

 In my works, masses of lines evoke various influences: organic structures like plants, hair, muscles, and fungi; natural systems such as waves and wind currents; geological strata; and topographical maps.
 These linear networks are often based on hand-drawn records of physical effects of nature in my immediate surroundings—like a bent plane around a window, a sloping floor, or the decaying walls in my former studio.

 My process includes making tracings and rubbings of surfaces like plywood, cracking plaster, and corroding metal.
 I think of these marks as the calligraphic signatures of quotidian natural effects and as personal interpretations of the material evidence of time.

-My work stems from patterns and traces of growth and decay in the natural world and the built environment.
-At an early age I saw electron micrographs and lab specimens, and I am still engrossed by abstracted images of nature.
-I am invested in the hand-drawn line for its conveyance of individualism, imperfection, and frailty, and I see my use of line as a tenuous analogy to traditional Asian ink painting.
+I grew up seeing electron micrographs and lab specimens, which led me to an early emphasis on abstraction.
+In making my own abstracted images of nature, I am invested in the hand-drawn line for its conveyance of individualism, imperfection, and fragility, and I see my use of line as a tenuous analogy to traditional Asian ink painting.